ADGevents/android-droidcon-madrid-19/README.md

-# android-droidcon-madrid-19
-Android app for droidcon Madrid event
+# Android app for Droidcon Madrid 2019